la-haute-societe/yii2-save-relations-behavior/README.md

 Warning
 -------

-Please note that at that time, the extension in not compatible with Yii 2.0.14 yet.
+Please note that at this time, the extension in not compatible with Yii 2.0.14 yet.
 Stay tuned!

 Features
 --------